 Because South Beach is such a broad description, and the varying beaches here go on for miles, we thought we'd narrow it down.
 Lummus Park, the area of the beach located along Ocean Drive from 5th to 15th Street, is the all-encompassing South Beach experience.
 This is the strip of sand that is always the most crowded, which makes for excellent people watching.
 There is a mini playground before the entrance to the beach for children ages two through 5, however, the kids will generally tire out playing in the water all day.
 With Brazilian bikinis and fluorescent tans as far as the eye can see, adults will likely tire their necks from spinning around doing a double-take at colorful locals.
 Once you've soaked up all of the sun you can possibly fit into one day, the strip of restaurants and bars lining Ocean Drive are close at hand.

-Recommended for Free Things to Do because: A day at Miami's most famous strip of beach may include tanning, volleyball, swimming, people-watching, and viewing beautiful Art Deco buildings free of charge.
+Recommended for Free Things to Do because: A day at Miami's most famous strip of beach may include tanning, volleyball, swimming, people-watching, and picnicking free of charge.